Advantages to an On-Campus Program

 When you attend a class on campus, you’re able to learn in a way that draws on many different modalities.

-Of course, not everyone learns in the same way, so for some people, reading information off a screen is a perfectly fine way to learn.
-But for others, the more immersive learning experience of an on-campus degree program offers a richer environment for learning and retaining new information.
+Of course, not everyone learns in the same way.
+For some people, reading information off a screen is a perfectly fine way to learn.
+But for others, the more immersive learning experience of an on-campus degree program offers a richer environment for learning and retaining information.

 At the same time, a college lecture hall is often much more focused on the task at hand than the environment you have at home.
 So, while 200 freshmen can sit quietly and listen to a professor’s lecture, your family might have trouble keeping the noise down when you’re trying to do your schoolwork at home on a Friday night.